4E-69-63-6B-20-42-6F-73/trackit/README.md

 A privacy-first, self-hosted health and nutrition dashboard.

+This is project is currently in ALPHA.
+The fundaments are there, but expect some friction here and there.

 ## Start everything

 With Docker Desktop or Docker Engine installed, one command starts PostgreSQL, applies migrations,